Sweet and Sour Chicken Balls

 For the Sweet and Sour Sauce

-• Cold Water or Unsweetened Pineapple Juice – I prefer the latter because it adds such a wonderful flavor.
+• Cold Water or Unsweetened Pineapple Juice: To mix with the cornstarch and thicken the sauce.
+I prefer the latter because it adds such a wonderful flavor.

 For the Chicken Balls

-• All-purpose Flour and Cornstarch – The combo that gives the chicken that phenomenal crunch.
+• All-purpose Flour and Cornstarch: The combo that gives the chicken its phenomenal crunch.

-• Granulated Sugar – Adds a bit of sweetness to flavor the chicken.
+• Granulated Sugar: Adds a bit of sweetness to the chicken.

-• Cold Water – To saturate the dry ingredients.
-Cold water makes a lump-free batter.
+• Cold Water: To saturate the dry ingredients for a lump-free batter.

-• Oil – For deep frying.
-Use oil with a high smoking point such as canola and peanut oil.
+• Oil: For deep frying.
+Use one with a high smoke point, such as canola or peanut oil.

 Tips for the Best Dish

-• The oil has to be at the right temperature when frying, which is 375 degrees Fahrenheit.
-If the temperature is too low, you won’t get that crispy, crunchy coating.
+• Use a thermometer.
+The oil has to be at the right temperature when frying.
+If it’s too low, you won’t get that crispy, crunchy coating.
 If it’s too high, you’ll burn the coating while undercooking the chicken.
+Using a thermometer is the best way to maintain the oil temperature.

 Side Dish Ideas